iluwatar/java-design-patterns/collecting-parameter/README.md

 ## Intent of Collecting Parameter Design Pattern

-Aims to simplify methods that collect information by passing a single collection object through various method calls, allowing them to add results to this collection rather than each method creating its own collection.
+The Collecting Parameter pattern in Java design patterns aims to simplify method calls by aggregating multiple parameters into a single collection object.
+This pattern is particularly effective for methods that collect information by passing a single collection object through various method calls.
+Each method can then add results to this collection, instead of creating its own collection.
+This approach enhances code readability and maintainability, optimizing the process of information collection in Java programming.

 ## Detailed Explanation of Collecting Parameter Pattern with Real-World Examples

 Real-world example

+> In software development, the Collecting Parameter pattern provides significant benefits by optimizing method calls and improving code maintainability.
+>
 > Imagine a scenario in a restaurant where a waiter needs to take an order from a customer.
 Instead of noting down each item separately (e.g., appetizer, main course, dessert, drink), the waiter uses an order form that collects all the items into a single document.
 This order form simplifies the communication between the waiter and the kitchen staff by aggregating all the details into one place.
 Similarly, in software, the Collecting Parameter pattern aggregates multiple parameters into a single object, streamlining method calls and improving code readability and maintainability.

 In plain words